nguyenkhiem7789/SWRatingView/README.md

 ## How to use it?

-In storyboard, you need create a CircularProgressView
+In storyboard, you need create a RatingView
 <img src="https://user-images.githubusercontent.com/18132015/80345256-114c3b00-8893-11ea-9fb8-9e22a253e816.png"/>

 ## Author